 As reported by Politico this week, Senate Banking Committee Chairman Mike Crapo (R-Idaho) wrote to the heads of the financial regulatory agencies urging them to extend certain CARES Act relief provisions.

 As the U.S. economy dove deeper into recession amid the coronavirus pandemic in the second quarter, more than half of banks reported weaker demand for commercial and industrial loans, according to the Federal Reserve’s latest survey of senior loan officers released yesterday.

 ABA today released a research study examining banks’ construction lending activity.

-The Federal Housing Finance Agency announced today that Fannie Mae and Freddie Mac are offering a new COVID-19 payment deferral option, beginning July 1, for mortgage borrowers facing financial hardship due to the coronavirus pandemic.
+The Federal Housing Finance Agency today proposed to hold housing goals for Fannie Mae and Freddie at their current levels for 2021, due to the coronavirus pandemic.